anaef/nginx-lws/doc/RequestProcessing.md

 post chunks provide the opportunity to perform common tasks for the main chunks at the location, such as establishing a context or performing logging.

+> [!NOTE]
-The pre, main, and post Lua chunks run with a *request* environment that indexes the global environment for keys that are not present.
-When a request completes, the request environment is removed.
+> The pre, main, and post Lua chunks run with a *request* environment that indexes the global
+> environment for keys that are not present.
+When a request completes, the request environment
+> is removed.

 ## Request Environment